Phone: (415) 444-7090

 Coming to Family Court Services for CCR counseling may seem frightening and confusing for parents and children.
 Please view the CCR Counseling Orientation materials below for answers to the most frequently asked questions about this process.
 Family Court Services is available to parties throughout the CCR counseling and resolution process.

 Even after custody and visitation agreements are reached by parents, sometimes circumstances change which require a modification to existing agreements.
 Family Court Services is available to help parents resolve disputes in these situations as well, until all minor children are 18 years of age.

 Child Custody Recommending Counseling Orientation Online or In Print.

 Parties are strongly encouraged to learn about the process in Family Court Services.
 Family Court Services offers an Orientation presentation online.
 For more information, a booklet including a printed version of the slideshow is also available online.
-Download free Adobe Acrobat Reader for viewing and printing the orientation materials in English or in Spanish.
+Download free Adobe Acrobat Reader for viewing and printing the orientation materials.

 Child Custody Definitions.

 Sole legal custody means that one parent has the exclusive right to make decisions affecting the health, welfare and education of a child.
 More commonly, the Court awards "joint" legal custody of children to both parents so that both continue to be involved in important decisions affecting their children.